LasneF/quobix.com/content/articles/how-to-get-nothing-done/index.md

 ---

-These three skills allow us to protect our precious hours from time burglars.
+These three techniques allow us to protect our precious hours from time burglars.
 When combined, it's how you **get shit done**.

 ### Block out your time.